How Does Verbal and Emotional Abuse Make You Feel?

 - You develop an internal “critical voice,” and are reluctant to accept your own perceptions because they always seem to be wrong.

 I was married for 20 years.
-The marriage became verbally abusive slowly, and like many women, I didn’t realize what was happening to me.
+The marriage became verbally abusive slowly.
+Like many victims, I didn’t realize what was happening to me.
 I’d like to share a story that describes one of the ways being verbally abused made me feel.

 It was nearing Christmas, and my husband (I’ll call him ‘Mark’, though that isn’t his real name), planned to have a large dinner party for his office at our home.
 There would be enough people that we would need to use our kitchen and dining room tables, and two folding card tables to seat everyone.